Image: MomJunction Design Team

 2. What is the most powerful telescope for home use?

-Whether you are using it for stargazing or bird watching, often a telescope is termed powerful when it has great magnification, focal length, and aperture.
+Whether you are using it for stargazing or bird watching, often a telescope is termed powerful when it has superior magnifying power, focal length, and aperture.
 Besides these features, your telescope is said to be powerful depending on how much light it can see without causing any color distraction.

-3. How do I travel with a telescope?
+3. How should I travel with a telescope?

 If you plan to take your telescope outdoors or by plane, pack it carefully.
 You need to be gentle while storing it in the right bag.
 Store the scope in a padded bag to prevent impact.
 Keep all the accessories and main attachments in the same storage bag to avoid missing the parts.